WHALE RESEARCH

 Tracking the Life Histories of Individual Whales

-Like a human fingerprint, every humpback has its own unique 'fluke-print'.
-By collecting fluke photos and creating “photo-identification” catalogs, we can track the lives of individual whales as they travel the inside waters of Southeast Alaska.
+Every humpback whale’s tail has its own unique black and white pigmentation pattern and shape.
+Like a human fingerprint, we can use these ‘fluke prints’ to identify individuals.
+By collecting fluke photos and comparing them to “photo-identification” catalogs, we’ve been able to follow the lives of individual whales for over three decades as they travel the inside waters of Southeast Alaska (and beyond).

 DRONE STUDIES